Presented in collaboration with:

 |OnBoard: A Day in the Cockpit for Healthcare Leaders||Robert Nag, Kim Cartlidge; CAE, Guillaume Tirtiaux; REPORT'in, Scotty Newell, PSA|

 Frugal SIM – starting and growing a quality SIM program with limited resources.

 Starting up a sim program in a hospital or other care delivery setting can be a daunting task - especially if space, financial and human resources are limited.
 But it is quite possible to implement good and successful simulations on a budget!
-In this session, experts who have creatively and frugally integrated sims will respond to questions and share their wisdom.
+In this session, experts who have creatively and frugally integrated sims responded to questions and shared their wisdom.

-We are pleased to host these 90-minute workshops for a deeper dive into critical topics.
+We were pleased to host these 90-minute workshops for a deeper dive into critical topics.

 Using Simulation to Improve Teamwork and Communication Skills: Introducing TeamSTEPPS Canada™